rajbos/rajbos.github.io/_posts/2019-06-18-GDBC-48-hours-in-the-live-of-a-team-member.md

 # Wednesday and Thursday
 Although we got a sponsorship from [Microsoft](www.microsoft.com), our funds where limited, so we started provisioning all the infrastructure we needed for the event on Wednesday.
 I will dive into that setup later on, but you can see my explanation here:
 <iframe width="900" height="506" src="https://www.youtube.com/embed/VPKNvE9Lnpk?list=PLCnpc4jNC9lBPR65GtrXYMXyge4VKll9l" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Azure DevOps Pipelines:
 ![Azure DevOps Pipelines](/images/20190618/2019-06-18_40-pipelines.png)

-## Resources for Azure Subscription 1
+## Resources for Azure Subscription 1:
 ![Azure Resources for subscription 1](/images/20190618/2019-06-18_41_Azure.png)

 This didn't go as easy as we hoped, luckily we anticipated throttling, availability issues of resources in the Azure regions we needed, etcetera, so we had plenty of time to do so.
 I will blog about the lessons we learned here separately and update this post with a link to it.
 Fortunately we had four different Azure Subscriptions to use so we could spread the load!

 As most of our infrastructure got available, we enabled the venue organizers to pick on of the teams available for them and start testing our infrastructure end-to-end with it.
 We already did that with some specific demo venues, so we got some confidence that this would mostly work.
 We needed their feedback, specifically because there is no place to test on, then production!